 Are you interested in becoming a Clinical Evaluation Report (CER) writer?
 If so, you are in a good direction since this is a rewarding career.
 You need skills that blend clinical, medical, scientific, technical, and regulatory competencies.
-A CER writer must also be experienced in medical devices.
+In writing clinical evaluation reports you must also be experienced in medical devices.
 While it is not easy to find medical writers with such a range of experience, you can become one of them.
 Here are four tips on how to become a CER writer and benefit from it

 1. Writing Experience

 First and foremost, if you want to become a medical writer, you must have a lot of writing experience.
 A strong writing background is crucial if you want to become a successful writer.
 There are basic things about writing that you should know first before you pick your area of specialization.
 To become a good CER writer, you must have significant experience in writing scientific clinical, medical, and technical content.
 This technical expertise will set you apart from prose or other general content writers.

 CER writing involves a lot of research, and the writers must provide regulatory documents.
 Therefore, you need to search relevant literature and have hands-on experience in analyzing different forms of data to write coherent, concise, and clear documents that can effectively communicate relevant information to the regulators.
 Professional CER writers are expert industry analysts who at one time have worked within the medical sphere for a certain period.
 In other words, you must have a scientific background together with significant writing experience in medical and other related technical content.

 A CER writer should be knowledgeable in the therapeutic area they will be dealing with to be able to write meaningful content that will benefit the regulatory authorities.
 You must be able to conduct a comprehensive review of data that is obtained from clinical investigations about the safety and performance of different devices.
 Expert CER writers must be able to perform literature reviews on various clinical settings and other published reports that can help in assessing the performance of the device and its safety.